We hope you enjoy reading this article.

 To deploy and run smart contracts on the Ethereum mainnet, you need to spend real Ether.
 However, that‘s impractical when you are just learning how to develop smart contracts, hence these testnet options are very useful.

-In Ropsten, there is no real value of Ether, so you don‘t spend any real money.
+In Sepolia, there is no real value of Ether, so you don‘t spend any real money.
 As you might expect, security is also not up to the mark, but that‘s not a real concern when you are just learning to develop smart contracts.

-Use Remix IDE:
+Use Remix IDE

 I recommend that you use the Remix integrated development environment (IDE) for your smart contract development.
 It‘s the easiest option for a beginner Solidity programmer.
-You can access it on the Remix IDE website.
-Remix itself is a DApp, hence web-based, so you don‘t need to install anything.

 It provides a code editor for you to write your smart contract.
 The console shows you the response from the blockchain when you execute your smart contracts.
-The run section allows you to deploy your smart contracts and interact with them.

 It provides a nice debugging option where you can step through the code.
 This is a great help, especially for beginners.
-Use it to compile your code to the point that you resolved all compilation errors.
+Use it to compile your code to the point that you resolve all compilation errors.

-In this guide, I will use an example web app to the DApp conversion project undertaken by Merunas Grincalaitis.
+In this guide, I will use an example web app for the DApp conversion project undertaken by Merunas Grincalaitis.
 He converted his LinkedIn-like app, where you can create an account, follow and unfollow others, and write small messages, into a DApp.
-Find the app here and the code here.

 The app has no server since it’s for demonstration purposes only.
 In a real application of this kind, the following functionalities would require a server:

-1. To store accounts and messages including any actions taken;
+1. To store accounts and messages, including any actions taken;

 2. To save information about whom you are following.